The Lunar New Year usually falls in February – however, national holidays in Taiwan begin on New Year’s Eve and run until the following week.

 These must-eat foods, such as Nian Gao (dumplings) and pineapple are an essential part of the New Year celebration, and you can read a little more about them here.
 Just remember that when visiting a Taiwanese family during Chinese New Year, try everything on the table, but don’t finish the fish!
 It’s good luck to leave some leftovers.

-Unlike many other nations that celebrate the Lunar New Year, Taiwan has very few events organized during this holiday.
+Unlike many other regions that celebrate the Lunar New Year, Taiwan has very few events organized during this holiday.
 Some locals will make their way to a temple hoping to be one of the first to pray to the gods at the stroke of midnight, while others visit places of worship on New Year’s Day.
 But that’s about it.

 Here, the holiday is very much a family-oriented time of the year, so the majority of Chinese New Year traditions tend to take place in the family home.
 While other communities around the world may celebrate with parades and the like, Taiwanese prefer to spend their time in the company of their family, particularly their grandparents and parents.
-But that doesn’t mean that things around the country quiet down – far from it.
+But that doesn’t mean that things quiet down – far from it.

 See the sights

 While families often spend New Year’s Eve and New Year’s Day at home, they will often take short trips during the days that follow.
-For this reason, many of the country’s tourist attractions enjoy their busiest periods of the year during the holidays.
+For this reason, many of the island’s tourist attractions enjoy their busiest periods of the year during the holidays.
 Now, it might seem a little odd to suggest seeing the sights during such a busy time, but really it’s not.
 You have to remember that this is one of the happiest times of the year in Taiwan, so there’s always a great atmosphere no matter where you go.

 Spend some money

-This is also a time when you’ll find some absolute bargains in the country’s many department stores.
+This is also a time when you’ll find some absolute bargains in Taiwan’s many department stores.
 Business owners will offer huge discounts in the New Year in the hopes of enticing locals to spend some of their hard-earned bonuses.
 And with all those red envelopes exchanging hands at the start of the holidays, even those without bonuses have money to spend.

 Set off some fireworks